mspnp/aks-baseline/03-aad.md

 1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.

-   > :bulb: Skip the `az login` command if you want to use your current user account's Azure AD tenant for Kubernetes authorization.
+   > :bulb: Skip the `az login` command if you plan to use your current user account's Azure AD tenant for Kubernetes authorization.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions